Ronnie Van Zant: Death

-Van Zant's younger brother, Johnny, took over as the new lead singer when the band reunited in 1987.
+Ronnie's younger brother, Johnny, took over as the new lead singer when the band reunited in 1987, 10 years after the plane crash.

-Ex-Lynyrd Skynyrd guitarist Ed King recalls the intense sadness of Van Zant's funeral, noting that people in attendance were so overcome with grief that they were literally falling down.
+The aforementioned Ed King recalled the intense sadness of Van Zant's funeral, noting that people in attendance were so overcome with grief that they were literally falling down.
 Van Zant was buried in Orange Park, Florida, in 1977.
 His body was relocated after vandals broke into his tomb and that of bandmate Steve Gaines on June 29, 2000.
 Van Zant's casket was pulled out and dropped on the ground.
 The bag containing Gaines' remains was torn open and some scattered onto the grass.
 Their mausoleums at Orange Park remain as memorials for fans to visit.

-Ten years later, the new location of their interment was accidentally revealed by a Craigslist ad.
+Around 2012, the new location of their interment was accidentally revealed by a Craigslist ad.
 A family selling two plots they decided not to retain, ran a Craigslist ad and stated the plots were in the Jacksonville Memory Gardens Cemetery in Orange Park, Florida, adjacent to Ronnie Van Zant's tomb.

-According to the cemetery listing website Find-a-Grave, Van Zant was reburied at Riverside Memorial Park in Jacksonville, near the grave of his father Lacy and mother Marion.
-Both his current resting place and the empty mausoleum in Orange Park are listed, with the statement: "Due to the June 29th, 2000 vandalization of his original grave site, his casket was moved to this new location and buried in a massive underground concrete burial vault.
-To open the vault would require a tractor with a lift capacity of several tons.
-It is also patrolled by security."
+In 2022, his widow announced that his body was moved to a new plot and that a new site was under construction.

 Personal life

 Van Zant married Nadine Inscoe on January 2, 1967.
 Around this time, Van Zant also worked at his brother-in-law's auto parts store, Morris Auto Parts in Jacksonville.
 It was said that Van Zant was a virtual catalog of automotive parts, and had a near photographic memory for them.
-The couple had a daughter, Tammy, before divorcing in 1969; Tammy would become a musician.
+The couple had a daughter, Tammy, before divorcing in 1969.
+Tammy would become a musician before her death in 2022.
 Ronnie married Judy Seymour in 1972 after meeting her at The Comic Book Club through Gary Rossington in 1969.
 (The club closed in 1975 and is now a parking garage.)
 They had one daughter, Melody, born in 1976, and remained married until his death in 1977.
-Judy Van Zant-Jenness founded Freebird Live in 1999, a music venue located in Jacksonville Beach, Florida.
+Judy founded Freebird Live in 1999, a music venue located in Jacksonville Beach, Florida.
 It featured Lynyrd Skynyrd memorabilia and was co-owned by Melody Van Zant.
 Judy married Jim Jenness and founded and ran The Freebird Foundation until its dissolution in 2001.

-Van Zant was an avid fisherman.
-He enjoyed baseball, and was a fan of the Chicago White Sox and New York Yankees.
-As a child, he played American Legion baseball and aspired to play professional baseball, as he recalled in a 1975 interview.
+Van Zant was an avid fisherman and enjoyed baseball; he was a fan of the Chicago White Sox and New York Yankees.
+In high school, he played American Legion baseball in the summer and aspired to play professionally, as he recalled in a 1975 interview.

 Van Zant had several run-ins with the law, most notably in 1975, when he was arrested for hurling a table out of a second-story hotel room window.